Skip to content

 Bailiffs

-If a tenant in rent arrears decides to pay up in cash at any point, the proceedings can be stopped.
-Otherwise, there will be a County Court Judgement (CCJ) against them, which will provide fair warning to other landlords who could be next in line for rent arrears by the same tenant.
+If a tenant repays arrears at any point, proceedings can be stopped.
+Otherwise, a County Court Judgement (CCJ) may be issued, which will provide fair warning to other landlords who could be next in line for rent arrears by the same tenant.
 That’s why doing a full credit reference check on prospective tenants before signing a tenancy agreement is so important.